raspberrypilearning/cd-dice-roller/en/step_2.md

 Now you're ready to start coding!

-For this project, most of the HTML and CSS has already been provided.
-You'll mostly be working on the JavaScript code.
-This can be found in the JavaScript file `myScript.js` located just above the code on your screen.
-Before you roll a die, you'll need to get access to the HTML `div` with the id `diceMat`.
-This is so that you have somewhere to put the result of your roll on screen.
+The starter trinket includes most of the HTML and CSS code already.
+You'll mainly work on the JavaScript code.
+Click on the `myScript.js` file name above the code window to access the JavaScript file.

+Before you roll a die, you need to create a place to display the result of the roll.
+The place for the result is the HTML `div` with the id `diceMat`.

 --- task ---

-Put the following line at the very top of your JavaScript code.
+Put the following line of code at the very top of your JavaScript file.

 ```javascript
     var diceMat = document.getElementById("diceMat");
 ```

-This line of code will search your HTML `document` and look for the `element` with the id `diceMat`.
-Then, it will store that element in the `variable` called diceMat.
+This code searches your HTML `document` for the `element` with the identifier `diceMat`.
+The code stores that element in the variable called `diceMat`.

 [[[generic-javascript-create-variable]]]

 --- /task ---

-Next, you need a `function` that will simulate a die roll.
-The function `dieRoll()` is already in the code, but it has been left blank so that you can fill it in.
+Next, create a function that simulates a die roll.
+An empty function called `dieRoll()` is already in the code.

 --- task ---